mawiza/esapiserver/README.md

 # Esapiserver

-A Sinatra/MongoDB API server to use for EmberJS development
+A very lightweight Sinatra/MongoDB CRUD API server to be used for EmberJS development and testing.
+By using MongoDB as the database server, all the tables are created on the fly when POST requests are made, in other words, no tables needs to be created beforehand.

 ## Installation